smart-edge-open/specs/doc/openness_howto.md

     ```
     cce[1]: [pkg=grpc] Failed to store Node credentials: error inserting record: Error 1062: Duplicate entry 'ef54af02-351d-4b3d-a758-559e395f1bc5' for key 'id'
     ```
-    if it exists, delete the duplicate entry edge node on the controller and re-run edge node enrolment.
+    if it exists, delete the duplicate entry edge node on the controller and re-run edge node enrollment.
 - CUPS UI:
   - If you encounter GET userplanes list failure with Error: "Network Error",  please check oamagent nginx configuration whether enable CORS configuration.
 README in the epc-oam folder gives a reference nginx configuration.
     - Another possibility is SELinux.
-Use commmand `getenforce` on the server where oamagent is running.
+Use command `getenforce` on the server where oamagent is running.
 If not zero, can use command `setenforce=0`.
     - Additionally, check log files listed below for more details.
   - If EDIT userplane failure with Error: "Request failed with status code 404"
     - Need to check oamagent log that contains more details about the failure, for example: